100 Years of Social and Behavioral Science

-Call For Proposals: CSWEP-SSRC Women in Economics Research Consortium
+Call For Proposals: CSWEP-SSRC Women in Economics and Mathematics Research Consortium

-The CSWEP-SSRC Women in Economics Research Consortium invites proposals to evaluate cost-effective and scalable interventions to increase the presence and success of women throughout the economics discipline.
+The CSWEP-SSRC Women in Economics and Mathematics Research Consortium invites proposals to evaluate cost-effective and scalable interventions to increase the presence and success of women throughout the economics discipline.

 100 years of social and behavioral science in the public interest